Early days along the road to recovery from active addiction

 Even drug addicted or alcoholic people that have taken a conscious step towards change struggle to make this transition without experiencing powerful and conflicting feelings.
 This ambivalence and confusion is entirely normal for a newly recovering person.
 There is no doubt that a residential facility (12 step facilitation / Minnesota model, Primary Care treatment centres also detoxify patients) is the first choice option on the road to recovery.
 The addiction treatment facility is above all a safe environment and will provide a space for a controlled, supervised detox process prior to commencement of addiction rehab.
 The start of the rehabilitation process for the alcoholic or addict can also herald the start of a new journey for family, friends and others close to them.
 This is a hopeful but challenging time and there are a few suggested Do’s and Don’ts recognised by most treatment centres.

 In the better addiction treatment centres there will certainly be some kind of Family Programme available.
 Addiction, whether it be to drugs or alcohol, gambling, sex or food has for decades been recognised as a family illness.
 Therefore we strongly encourage and support families of our addicted patients in attending the family groups, lectures and counselling that will be available to them at one of our specialised addiction treatment centres.
 This Family Programme will be of enormous help in understanding the disease of addiction and of how to cope with its aftermath.
 Do get involved with an open mind.
 Participation in these groups should also provide guidance and reassurance around creating healthy boundaries to begin defining the new relationships that will be created through recovery from alcoholism or addiction.
-Healthy boundaries are crucial for all parties involved including the addict or alcoholic.
+Healthy boundaries are important for all parties involved including the addict or alcoholic.
 Hopefully through attendance at the addiction centre’s Family Programme you’ll learn how to adopt a stance in relation to the addicted person that can be most useful.

 It may seem easier to revert to old, well established, patterns of pre-treatment days.
 With the help of Family Groups and healthy boundaries, friends, loved ones and employers can encourage the addict/alcoholic to fully participate in the recovery process and by doing so it is to be hoped the addict/alcoholic will derive the benefits from completing the full Primary Care Programme.
 Do support the continuation and completion of treatment stages.
 Family, friends, loved ones and employers can also provide positive encouragement to the addict/alcoholic for the next step in their treatment journey.
 If the option for any form of secondary treatment is available and the clinical team deems it in the best interests of the addicted patient to continue their care at a recognised secondary care facility and the funds are available, the more support the better.